Caleb S.

 5th Level: Bold, Italic, Title Case, Indented, Ending with a Period.

-All of the papers and essays written in APA style have the following main headings:
+All the papers and essays written in APA style have the following main headings:

 • Title Page